CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 ### Property ID Sanitization

-GLSL only supports alphanumeric identifiers, i.e. identifiers that do not starting with a number.
+GLSL only supports alphanumeric identifiers, i.e. identifiers that do not start with a number.
 Additionally, identifiers with consecutive underscores (`__`), as well as identifiers with the `gl_` prefix, are reserved in GLSL.
 To circumvent these limitations, the property IDs are modified as follows: